rudderlabs/rudderstack-docs/destinations/billing-platforms/recurly.md

 ## Identify

-To create an account in Recurly, you need to call the `identify` API.
+To create an account in Recurly, you need to call the `identify` method.

 {% hint style="info" %}
-For information on the `identify` call, please refer to our [RudderStack API Specification](https://docs.rudderstack.com/rudderstack-api-spec) guide.
+For information on the `identify` call, refer to our [RudderStack API Specification](https://docs.rudderstack.com/rudderstack-api-spec) guide.
 {% endhint %}

 A sample `identify` call is as shown below: